yellowflashdanya/devops_todolist_docker_core_task_2_volumes/INSTRUCTION.md

-# Use the official MySQL image from Docker Hub
+# Use the official MySQL image from Docker Hub.

 FROM mysql:latest